 I just read a book that claimed a Secret Service agent seated behind the First Family actually killed Kennedy when responding to Oswald’s shot and that his own gun went off accidentally.
 That’s just one of many conspiracy theories.
 In a widely studied book, prominent criminal attorney Frank Ragano claimed that a former Mafia leader on his deathbed confessed to arranging for the assassination.

 Was James Earl Ray a lone assassin who shot Dr. Martin Luther King Jr. in 1968 or was he only a link in a yet-unidentified network of sinister schemers?
-So far, no one else has ever been identified.
 Were American troops sent to Afghanistan in part to revive the poppy crop suppressed by Taliban leaders?
 I saw an extensive program claiming the CIA is funding its operations by selling heroin derived from those flowers.
 No, it’s not.

 Why stop there?
 What’s in Area 51, the secretive portion of Edwards Air Force Base in Nevada?
 Aliens?
 What crashed in Roswell, New Mexico back in the 1940s?
 Is the U.S. covering up alien landings?
 No, there have been no alien landings.
 Misguided military experiments are far more likely given the vast distances in space.

 Conspiracies have no time limits either.
 There are still scholarly debates about who really was behind the assassination of President Abraham Lincoln in 1865.
 Lincoln’s son, Robert, burned records, supposedly muttering that there were things in them people shouldn’t know.
 His efforts launched a thousand tales about then-Secretary of War Edwin Stanton and others who may have conspired to kill the president.
 Actually, based on the records of what was burned, the younger Lincoln destroyed only his own personal files – old checks and the like.